eliaahadi/interview/README.md

 Calculate the distance between each of the above coordinates and The White House, which is located at **1600 Pennsylvania Avenue NW Washington, D.C.
 20500**.
 Update the web page from task #2 to list each address and its determined distance in ascending order.

+### Comments
+I got the app working.
+The tests were created and worked but not consistently.
+Please let me know if you have any questions.